davepaiva/trailleo-cloud-functions/README.md

 ## Overview

 This is the backend for trailleo.
 It was migrated away from a monolith written in Nodejs and hosted on AWS EC2.
-It was noticed that it was becoming expensive to keep this project running given the number of MAUs were seeing.
+We noticed that it was becoming expensive to keep this project running given the number of MAUs we were seeing.
 So for a couple of years it was taken down due to AWS Bills being too high.
 Untill I decided to rewrite it in Golang (becuase I wanted to learn golang and this was the perfect opportunity)

 ## Features